 If you catch your bunny peeing on your couch or bed it can feel like a real disappointment having to spend time cleaning things up instead of spending time playing with your bunny.
 However, it's also the best time to be cool headed and take steps to send a clear message to your bunny that this is bad behavior.
 In this simple guide we show you how to avoid this frustration and teach your bunny to share your home.

-The first this to recognise is you should only tell your bunny off if you catch them in the act.
+The first this to recognize is you should only tell your bunny off if you catch them in the act.
 If your leave it till your bunny has jumped away then telling them off will be wasted as they will not remember what they have done and why you are chastising them.

 If you do catch you peeing or pooping on your couch or bed, it's important not to overreact.
 Never shout loudly or clap aggressively at your bunny, they have sensitive hearing, and this could cause them a lot of stress.
 Never hit or forcefully remove your bunny, unlike cats and dogs they simply will not understand this type of discipline and its unlikely to deter them, physical punishment could even cause harm if they bolt and fall and over time if can make them timid or even aggressive towards you.